 Tansy ragwort (Senecio jacobaea) is an invasive weed with a long and deadly history in the Pacific Northwest.
 In Oregon, it is designated as a Class B invasive weed.
 It is believed to have been introduced here in the early 1900’s through ballast water from a ship.
 This plant is native to Europe and Asia but is now well established in Western Oregon.

 Tansy ragwort is a familiar sight in our rural communities.
 It likes a cool, wet climate, well-drained soils, and full to partial sun.
-Patches of tansy are found in pastures, fields, grasslands, vacant land, waste places, horse trails, roadsides, rangeland, riparian areas, forested areas, and clear cuts.
+Patches of tansy are found in pastures, fields, grasslands, vacant land, horse trails, roadsides, rangeland, riparian areas, forested areas, and clear cuts.

 This aggressive invasive weed can grow up to 6 feet in height at maturity.
 It blooms in late spring to early summer with yellow flowers which form a flat cluster at the top.
 The stems of tansy ragwort are green, sometimes with a reddish tinge, and the leaves are dark green and ruffled.

 Tansy ragwort is a biennial plant which means that it takes two years for it to complete its lifecycle.
 It grows as a ground-hugging rosette in its first year.
 In its second year of growth, it transitions into its mature, tall, flowering form.
 One adult tansy ragwort plant can produce up to 200,000 seeds which can remain viable in the soil for more than 10 years!
 If left to spread, it can form dense patches, either from seed or by vegetative reproduction when its roots or crown are injured and new shoots develop.

 Why Should I Care About Tansy Ragwort?